Central nervous system infections caused by viruses can cause meningitis and encephalitis.

 Postinfectious encephalomyelitis may cause many neurologic problems, depending on the part of the brain that is damaged.
 Children may have weakness of an arm or leg, vision or hearing loss, difficulty walking, a change in behavior, intellectual disability, or recurring seizures.
 Some of these symptoms are noticed right away.
 Other symptoms may not be noticed until later, for example when the child has routine tests of hearing, vision, and/or intelligence.
 Often the symptoms resolve with time, but occasionally they are permanent.

 Doctors are concerned about the possibility of meningitis or encephalitis in every newborn who has a fever, as well as in older infants and children who have fever and are irritable or otherwise not acting normally.
-To make the diagnosis of meningitis or the diagnosis of encephalitis, doctors do a spinal tap (lumbar puncture) to obtain cerebrospinal fluid (CSF) for laboratory analysis.
+To make the diagnosis of meningitis or the diagnosis of encephalitis, doctors do a spinal tap (lumbar puncture) to obtain cerebrospinal fluid (CSF, the liquid that surrounds the brain and spinal cord) for laboratory analysis.
 In viral infections, the number of white blood cells is increased in the CSF, but no bacteria are seen.
 Immunologic tests that detect antibodies against viruses in samples of CSF may be done, but these tests usually take days to complete.
-Polymerase chain reaction (PCR) techniques are available to more quickly identify herpes simplex virus and enteroviruses in the CSF.
+Polymerase chain reaction (PCR) techniques are available to more quickly identify herpesviruses and enteroviruses in the CSF.